Share this Article

 “Good contractors are an open book,” Patterson says.

 Finally, a contract is drawn up.
-Unlike typical renovation contracts, it makes the contractor personally financially liable, and the project is financially guaranteed by Bolster’s insurers.
+Unlike typical renovation contracts, the project is financially guaranteed by Bolster.

-“We offer diligence, transparency, and accountability,” he says, “which are the three most important things in a major NYC renovation.”
+“We offer diligence, transparency, and accountability,” Patterson says, “which are the three most important things in a major NYC renovation.”